 This head is specifically designed to reach into smaller muscle groups and provide some precision pressure.
 It has a two-prong shape that applies pressure to both sides of the spine, targeting the muscles that wrap around your spinal cord.

-It’s also great to use on forearms around the bone and giving deep relief after an intense forearm workout.
+It’s also great to use on forearms around the bone for providing deep relief after an intense forearm workout (specifically, climbing).

 A flathead attachment mainly focuses on the vibration therapy aspect of massage guns.
 The contact area of the flathead allows you to cover a higher surface area, making this another great attachment for large muscle groups.

 Compared to a flathead attachment, a bullet is on the opposite end of the head attachment spectrum.
 It brings all the percussion and vibration into one specific point.
-It can target with immense precision and provides the most intense power.
+The ability to target with immense precision gives it the most intense power.

 There are several additional head attachments that a lot of percussion massagers will offer, while others come with only one head and don’t even allow you to switch it up.
 On our list, the Hypervolt and the Theragun G4 PRO both bring all of the basics in head attachments with no fluff.